Dictionary of Engineering and Technology

 Language: German-English

 The Dictionary of Engineering and Technology – in short the ERNST – is the classic among technical dictionaries.
 It looks back on a tradition of more than 70 years.
 In 1948 the first edition of the German-English volume appeared, three years later its English-German counterpart.
-The French (German-French 1954, French-German 1956), Spanish (German-Spanish 1958, Spanish-German 1960) und Portuguese (German-Portuguese 1963, Portuguese-German 1967) volumes soon followed.
-The quality of these dictionaries, their well-considered selection and clear presentation of entries was quickly appreciated and they all gained leading positions in their respective markets.
 Regular updates have consolidated their reputation as well as their market shares and made the „Ernst“ a standard reference work.

-This digital edition 2021 of Ernst: Dictionary of Engineering and Technology German-English / English-German comprises the data:
+The present 2023 edition of the Ernst Dictionary of Engineering and Technology German-English / English-German comprises the data

-Since 1996 Udo Amm has been the editor of this dictionary.
 This revision has followed the well-proven principles of Dr Ernst to present the most important terms from the pertinent fields in a clear and concise manner.
 Again, the entire dictionary has been revised and adjusted to include recent linguistic and technical developments.
-The number of entries has thus risen to 506,000.
+Thousands of new entries from all areas of engineering and technology have increased the total number of entries of the Ernst German-English / English-German to 514,145.
+The emphasis of this revision was electrical engineering and its fundamental principles as well as energy technology.

-In cases where German and English terms are not exact equivalents (e.g. „nontraditional machining“ and „Abtragen“ (according to DIN 8590) or „energy recovery from waste“ and „energetische Abfallverwertung“), the differences are pointed out.
+In cases where German and English terms are not exact equivalents (e.g. „nontraditional machining“ and „Abtragen“ (according to DIN 8590) or „energy recovery from waste“ and „energetische Abfallverwertung“) the differences have been pointed out.